fluxninja/aperture/docs/content/use-cases/feature-rollout/with-average-latency-feedback.md

 ## Policy Overview

 Feature flags provide a mechanism for shipping new features to production without compromising existing functionality.
-By utilizing Aperture, features can be toggled on or off for specific user segments.
-The following policy enables you to progressively introduce a new feature, all the while assessing its impact on your application's latency.
+With Aperture, features can be toggled on or off for specific user segments.
+The following policy enables you to progressively introduce a new feature, all the while assessing its impact on the application's latency.
 If the latency deteriorates beyond the configured threshold, the rollout can be halted or reversed to ensure a seamless user experience.